fll-pigeons/gamechangers/docs/learningPlan.md

 * Navigate maze

 ## Navigation: Using Basic Sensors
-* Math: simple functions and plotting them on graph
+* Math: tables, simple functions and plotting them on graph
 * what is a robot?: using feedback and reacting to it
 * MicroPython: looping & conditionals (while and if statements)
 * Touch and Ultrasonic sensor